 2. When the model has been set up as required, click on the One Click LCA toolbar icon to start the submission process.

-3. If any errors are encountered, you will be asked whether you would like to review them.
+3. As DesignBuilder processes the model, if any errors are encountered, you will be asked if you would like to review them.

 Click Yes to open the error log file in the application associated with the .txt file extension, typically a text editor such as Notepad.